 The 4 Islands (Koh Poda, Chicken Island, Koh Tub, Koh Mor) are a good, shorter trip for families with younger children, or for anyone if the weather is looking dodgy – they are the most sheltered of the groups.
 Decent snorkeling is almost impossible here, however, unless you go on a specific snorkeling trip that will take you away from the high traffic spots.

-James Bond Island (Koh Khao Ping Kan, Koh Tapu, Koh Panyi, Khao Kian, Tam Lod), in Phang Nga, is probably the most overrated of the the four, though may be worth it if you take the speedboat tour, so you can enjoy a cruise of Phang Nga Bay.
+James Bond Island (Koh Khao Ping Kan, Koh Tapu, Koh Panyi, Khao Kian, Tam Lod), in Phang Nga, is probably the most overrated of the the four, though may be worth it if you are in a group and take the speedboat tour, so you can enjoy a wider cruise of Phang Nga Bay.